Role of the Manager

 Cash and fixed deposits are placed with financial institutions which are regulated by MAS.
 Transactions involving derivative financial instruments are allowed only with counterparties who have sound credit ratings.

 The Manager maintains an efficient use of cash and debt facilities in order to balance the cost of borrowing and ensuring sufficient availability of credit facilities to meet its financial obligations, working capital and committed capital expenditure requirements.
 In addition, the Manager also monitors AA REIT's cash flow position and requirements to meet any operational needs and short-term financing obligation as well as compliance with the Property Funds Appendix in relation to limits on total borrowings.
-AA REIT's ability to raise funds from both banks and capital markets has enabled the Trust to diversify its sources of funding to avoid over-reliance on any single source of funding.
+AA REIT's ability to raise funds from both banks and capital markets has enabled AA REIT to diversify its sources of funding to avoid over-reliance on any single source of funding.

 Interest rate risk

 The Manager adopts a proactive interest rate management approach in managing the risk associated with adverse movement in interest rates on interest bearing borrowings which carry floating interest rates.
-The Manager also monitors regularly interest rate risk to limit AA REIT’s net interest exposure to adverse movements in interest rate.
+The Manager also monitors interest rate risk regularly to limit AA REIT's net interest exposure to adverse movements in interest rate.
 As part of risk management, the Manager enters into hedging transactions to partially mitigate the risk of such interest rate fluctuations through the use of interest rate swaps and/or fixed rate borrowings.
-As at 31 March 2017, 84.4 per cent of AA REIT’s total debt was on fixed rates taking into account interest rate swaps entered into and fixed rates medium term notes issued.
+As at 31 March 201, 88.1 per cent of AA REIT's total debt was on fixed rates taking into account interest rate swaps entered into and fixed rates medium term notes issued.

 Foreign exchange risk

 AA REIT is exposed to fluctuation of the Australian dollar against the Singapore dollar.
-The Manager’s strategy is to achieve a natural hedge through the use of Australian dollar denominated borrowings to fund the Group’s interest in the Australian joint venture, thereby mitigating the foreign exchange risk.
-As at 31 March 2017, the Group’s investment in its Australian joint venture is substantially hedged as approximately 81.0 per cent of the interest in the joint venture was funded with Australian dollar denominated borrowings.
+The Manager's strategy is to achieve a natural hedge through the use of Australian dollar denominated borrowings to fund the Group's interest in the Australian joint venture, thereby mitigating the foreign exchange risk.
+As at 31 March 2018, the Group's investment in its Australian joint venture is substantially hedged as approximately 80.0 per cent of the interest in the joint venture was funded with Australian dollar dominated borrowings.
 The level of foreign currency denominated borrowings also effectively hedges more than half of the foreign currency income from Optus Centre.

 Regulatory and compliance risks

-The Manager, being a capital markets services licence holder, is required to comply with the applicable laws and regulations governing the Trust and the Manager, including the Securities and Futures Act (Chapter 289 of Singapore), Listing Manual, Property Funds Appendix, Trust Deed, conditions of the capital markets services licence for real estate investment trust management issued by MAS as well as tax rulings issued by Inland Revenue of Authority of Singapore on taxation of AA REIT and its Unitholders.
-Any changes in these regulations may affect AA REIT’s operations and results.
+The Manager, being a capital markets services licence holder, is required to comply with the applicable laws and regulations governing AA REIT and the Manager, including the Securities and Futures Act (Chapter 289 of Singapore), Listing Manual, Property Funds Appendix, Trust Deed, conditions of the capital markets services licence for real estate investment trust management issued by MAS as well as tax rulings issued by Inland Revenue of Authority of Singapore on taxation of AA REIT and its Unitholders.
+Any changes in these regulations may affect AA REIT's operations and results.

 The employees of the Manager keep abreast of changes in legislation and regulations through training and attending talks and briefings.
 Various internal procedures have been put in place to facilitate staff awareness and ensure compliance to the applicable laws and regulations.